Bug Hunter (band)

 Bug Hunter is an American rock band formed in Seattle, Washington, in 2015 by lead vocalist and guitarist Cody 'Bug' Hunter.
-It began as a solo project by Hunter and later formed as a full band, with members consisting of Hunter, Moe Hussein, Marcus Alcantara, Jesse Gallaway, and Kyle Hodgkinson.
+It began as a solo project by Hunter and later formed as a full band, with members consisting of Cody Hunter, Moe Hussein, Marcus Alcantara, Jesse Gallaway, and Kyle Hodgkinson.

 History

 In the spring of 2012, Cody Hunter began writing songs as a college student while taking music classes.
 Hunter later accumulated 70 written songs and began performing at open mics in Seattle, Washington in 2014.
 While working a full-time job, Hunter recorded some of these songs in his home's closet, and independently released Surge of Confidence under the name Bug on November 20, 2015.
 Hunter later recruited guitarist Moe Hussein, drummer Marcus Alcantara, and bassist Jesse Gallaway, renaming the band Bug Hunter and releasing their debut studio album Torn Between a Couple on March 20, 2017.